liyu4/learn-algorithm-365/README.md

 7. The real queue that is based on a circular slice has come true  date: 2016-12-9 in shanghai
 8. Fixed tiny bug in skip list but there are have some bug in random number date: 2016-12-9 in shanghai
-9. The double list has been come true. date: 2016-12-12 in shanghai
+9. The double list has been come true. date: 2016-12-12 in shanghai 1O.
+The binary search tree has been come true. date 2016-12-15 in shanghai. today is so cold!

 ### how to test?